ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 2. Click the filter menu and in the **Subnet** field enter the identifier as seen in the description of **cust-edge0** in the NSX-T Web Client.
 3. Review the notes that are shown for the IP addresses.
 These notes identify which of the subnets and IP addresses are ordered and used during the initial setup.

    Do not use the IP addresses that are ordered and used during the initial setup.
 However, you can use other IP addresses on these subnets according to your requirements.
-To set up more network address translation rules, see [Managing NAT rules](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-2/administration-guide/network-address-translation/configure-an-nsx-nat.html){: external}.
+To set up more network address translation rules, see [Configure an NSX NAT/DNAT/No SNAT/No DNAT/Reflexive NAT](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/administration-guide/network-address-translation/configure-an-nsx-nat.html){: external}.
    {: important}

 ## Identifying customer subnets details for NSX-V